the first frisbee of spring

 through Florence Park's dewy budding splendour

-still wet with promise and gently steaming with earthy sighs
+still wet with promise and gently steaming with charming dreamy earthy sighs

 past Larkrise school